DDSystemLab/publications/README.md

 # publications
-This repo contains all PACS member's publications.
+This repo contains all PACS member's publications' bib entries.